JGarvert/D3-Challenge/README.md

 Becuase the homework came with many files (and technologies) already included, the challenge was to complete the app.js file.  (e.g. technologies were already included.)

 ## Steps for completion:
-"reate a scatter from two of the data variables with each circle representing a state.
+Create a scatter from two of the data variables with each circle representing a state.
 Include state abbreviations in the circles and make sure the axis are labeled, situated on the bottom and left, and look reasonable.